Is Tirzepatide safe for weight loss? Here’s what we know.

 Key points:

-Shed It—Dr. B's holistic prescription weight loss program—offers more than just medication.
-For one inclusive monthly fee, our patients get science-backed nutrition and fitness materials to help them shift and shed the negative habits holding them back from a more vital, healthier life.
-This whole-body approach sets us apart from other weight loss programs.
+Dr. B’s holistic prescription program, Shed It, combines GLP-1 medication treatment with science-backed nutrition and fitness materials to help our members shift and shed the negative habits holding them back from a more vital, healthier life.

-But we want our patients to feel safe throughout the process.
-So if you’re pondering joining Shed It or already on the road to healthier chronic weight management, here's what to know about compounded Tirzepatide.
+So we work with trusted compounding pharmacy partners to offer safe and affordable compounded Tirzepatide medication.
+Whether you’re pondering medical weight loss or already on the road to healthier chronic weight management with Shed It, here's what to know about taking compounded medications.

 What’s a compounded medication?